loomio/loomio-docs/en/src/guides/board_processes/index.md

 ## Prepare for a meeting

-### Actions and meeting focus

-Use Loomio to prepare for your next meeting by involving people from the outset - to establish a focus for the meeting and co-create the agenda.
-This will help everyone align towards the most important issues, making better use of your precious time together.
+Use Loomio to prepare for your next meeting by involving people from the outset.

+Help everyone align towards the most important topics, and make better use of your precious time together.

-There are several things you likely do to prepare for your next board or committee meeting:
+There are several things you likely do to prepare for a board or committee meeting...

+### Meeting focus and review actions

-- ensure the focus of the meeting is about the most important things
+Use Loomio to establish a focus for the meeting and co-create the agenda.
+Focus the meeting on the most important things.

-- follow up and talk to members about actions from previous meetings
+Follow up and talk to members about actions from previous meetings.

 ![](meeting_prep.png#width-80)

 #### On Loomio
-Use a Loomio **Thread** to prepare for your board meeting:
+Use a Loomio **Thread** to prepare for your meeting:
-* notify directors about the next meeting
+* remind members about the next meeting
 * invite comment about the most important things to focus on
+* summarize actions from the previous meeting and ask for an update

 ### Agenda and notify people